DandyLyons/notes/content/Library/The Bible (WEB)/45 - Romans/Rom-09.md

 For being not yet born, neither having done anything good or bad, that the purpose of God according to election might stand, not of works, but of him who calls,

 ###### v12
-it was said to her, "The elder will serve the younger."
+it was [[Gen-25#v23|said]] to her, "The elder will serve the younger."

 ###### v13
-Even as it is written, "Jacob I loved, but Esau I hated."
+Even as it is [[Mal-01#v2|written]], "Jacob I loved, but Esau I hated."

 ###### v14
 What shall we say then?
 Is there unrighteousness with God?
 May it never be!

 ###### v15
-For he said to Moses, "I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion."
+For he [[Exod-33#v19|said]] to Moses, "I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion."

 ###### v16
 So then it is not of him who wills, nor of him who runs, but of God who has mercy.

 ###### v17
-For the Scripture says to Pharaoh, "For this very purpose I caused you to be raised up, that I might show in you my power, and that my name might be proclaimed in all the earth."
+For the Scripture [[Exod-09#v16|says]] to Pharaoh, "For this very purpose I caused you to be raised up, that I might show in you my power, and that my name might be proclaimed in all the earth."

 ###### v18
 So then, he has mercy on whom he desires, and he hardens whom he desires.